Is a CES device right for you? Learn what cranial electrotherapy stimulation is and how it can help you manage depression, anxiety, and insomnia.

 For a medication or medical device to be cleared by the FDA, it needs to provide a benefit that's similar to an existing treatment that has already received FDA approval.
 CES machines have received FDA clearance.
 This means there's enough evidence to suggest that they’re safe to use, and they may help patients manage symptoms of the medical conditions they're cleared for.

-Classifying Medical Devices
+Classifying CES Machines and Medical Devices

-The FDA has three main classifications for medical devices: class I, class II, and class III.
+The FDA has three main classifications for medical devices:

-CES units are considered Class II devices as of 2019, which means they’re available for use only if you receive a prescription from your physician.
+CES machines are considered Class II devices as of 2019, which means they’re available for use only if you receive a prescription from your physician.
 They can’t be obtained over the counter or through online sales unless prescribed, so you need to speak with your doctor about obtaining a device and how to use it properly.
 You can also use an online telemedicine service to request a device authorization.

 Before 2019, the FDA deemed CES units as Class III medical devices, which made them much harder to obtain.
 Class III devices have a significantly higher risk of causing injury when used improperly and require a physician’s supervision during use.
 The recent change in classification is a testament to improvements in safety and effectiveness over the past couple of decades, but it’s important to note that CES machines haven't yet gained full FDA approval.